Netflix/falcor/_includes/homepage-getting-started.md

 ## Getting Started

-In this barebones tutorial we will use the falcor Router to create a Virtual JSON resource.
-Then we will use falcor's express middleware to serve the Virtual JSON resource on an application server at the URL /model.json.
+You can check out a working example server for a Netflix-like application [here](http://github.com/netflix/falcor-express-demo) right now.
+Alternately you can go through this barebones tutorial in which we use the Falcor Router to create a Virtual JSON resource.
+Then we will use Falcor's express middleware to serve the Virtual JSON resource on an application server at the URL /model.json.
 We will also host a static web page on the same server which retrieves data from the Virtual JSON resource.

 ### Creating a Virtual JSON Resource

-In this example we will use the falcor Router to build a Virtual JSON resource on an app server and host it at /model.json.
+In this example we will use the Falcor Router to build a Virtual JSON resource on an app server and host it at /model.json.
 The JSON resource will contain the following contents:

 ~~~js
 {